-As I’ve probably mentioned in the past, I’m a big fan and reader of personal / professional / leadership development books, podcasts and other content.
-Having read quite a few, I’ve noticed a theme.
+As I’ve probably mentioned in the past, I’m a big fan and reader of personal / professional / leadership development books, podcasts and other content – and I’ve started to notice a theme.

-After the author charts out their path for success, creating wealth, etc. some of them end with a very powerful message – Give Back!
+After the author / speaker charts out their path for success, creating wealth, etc. some of them end with a very powerful message – Give Back!

 “To whom much is given, much will be required” Luke 12:48